-Municipal Energy Efficiency Fund
+Municipal Energy Reduction Fund Overview

-CDFAs Municipal Energy Reduction Fund is available to help municipalities improve the energy efficiency of their municipal buildings and operating systems.
+CDFAs Municipal Energy Reduction Fund (MERF) is available to help municipalities improve the energy efficiency of their municipal buildings and operating systems.
 The goal is to reduce energy usage and costs.

 CDFA was awarded $1.5 million in funding from the Greenhouse Gas Emissions Reduction Fund, through the New Hampshire Public Utilities Commission to capitalize a revolving loan fund, the Municipal Energy Reduction Fund, to finance energy improvements to municipal facilities and activities.